generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 #Why

 I made this project to fix the contradictory concepts behind the Repository and UnitOfWork patterns together with using inversition of control / dependancy injection.
 Also i wanted to make the resolving of sessions (IDbConnection) and UnitOFWork's (IDbTransaction) automatically connection / begin transaction on creation, and disconnect/commit on disposal.
-Also i wanted the usage of the session and uow became nice and simple.
+Also i wanted the usage of the session and uow to become nice and simple.
 This covers 97% of these needs.
 But i have also insured the the Session and UoW types extend the ADO base interfaces, so you can basically do anything you like with the session / uow, because they are IDbConnection and IDbTransaction.

 ##The problem